cgore/clojure-mersenne-twister/README.md

   random number generator's sequence.
 * `next-int` - Returns the next pseudorandom, uniformly distributed int value from this random number generator's sequence.
+* `next-long` - Returns the next pseudorandom, uniformly distributed long value from this random number generator's sequence.
+All 264 possible long values should be produced with (approximately) equal probability.

 ## TODO